deepak-lenka/grokagent/README.md

 ## Overview

-GrokAgent is a Multi-Agent System that provides various specialized agents to assist with tasks ranging from web searches and financial analysis to weather updates and joke delivery.
-This project is built using the **phi** library and leverages the **Grok-Beta** model for accurate responses.
+GrokAgent is a Multi-Agent System that provides various specialized agents to assist with tasks ranging from web searches and financial analysis to weather updates and joke delivery. using the **Grok-Beta** model for accurate responses.

 ## Features